 Hansen Ridge Trail #1020 (Little Saint Helens) is a 5.5 mile lightly trafficked loop trail located near North Bend, Washington that features beautiful wild flowers and is good for all skill levels.
-The trail offers a number of activity options and is accessible from July until October.
+The trail offers a number of activity options and is best used from July until October.
 Dogs are also able to use this trail.

 Evergreen Mountain Bike Alliance, in partnership with the US Forest Service and Mountains to Sound Greenway, secured grants to remove the first series of forest roads from the system and convert some of them into single track mountain bike trail.
 Phase 1 of the Hansen Ridge trail is just over 4 miles each way.
 The climb is nice up the trail, and most will choose to do this ride as an 8 mile out-and-back, resulting in a total accumulated climb of about 1300 ft.
 The trail flows nice, and is a bit loose in places.
 The character of the trail will improve as Evergreen does trail finishing and maintenance.
 The trail is a comprised of two converted roads that connect with a trail about half way.
 The converted road/trails were made to simulate a trail out of a straight section of road and wind around from left to right with some small rollers and sections of rock and trees.
 The views from along the trail are spectacular, particularly on the upper segment.
 The trail head used to be a popular shooting pit but as of Nov 7, 2011 notices have been posted prohibiting target shooting there.
 Forest Service regulations prohibit discharging a firearm withing 150 yards of the trailhead.
 If you see shooting activities, report it to USFS (http://www.fs.usda.gov/contactus/mbs/about-forest/contactus)